CrumpLab/programmingforpsych/README.md

    b.
 When you are reading the textbook, the edit link in the top bar of the textbook should automatically take you to the source .Rmd file

-## License CC BY-SA 4.40
+## License CC BY-SA 4.0

-The book is released under a creative commons [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) licence.
+The book is released under a creative commons [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
 This means that this book can be reused, remixed, retained, revised and redistributed (including commercially) as long as appropriate credit is given to the authors.
-If you remix, or modify the original version of this open textbook, you must redistribute all versions of this open textbook under the same license - CC BY-SA.
+If you remix, or modify the original version of this open textbook, you must redistribute all versions of this open textbook under the same license - CC BY-SA 4.0.